 Montserrat: Oriole Bird once endangered.
 Photo Credit: © Montserrat Tourism Board.

-Tourism is one of the leading, if not the leading sector on most Caribbean islands.
+Finally, one of the major facts about the Caribbean region is that tourism is one of the leading, if not the leading sector on most Caribbean islands.
 Contributing over US$56.4billion to the region GDP which represents 14.9%, it’s important to have visitors return to the region.
 Not just for sun, sand, and sea, which is a primary appeal, but so much more.
 The regions’ rich history, biodiversity, cultural attractions and events, affords visitors who explore a rich and rewarding experience.
 This includes:

 * An expanding list of approved and pending UNESCO World Heritage Sites